Updated for The War Within pre-patch – 8/17/24. Mythic Loot section to be updated soon.

 Individual Callouts

 Individual callouts may happen on the fly in a fight, or between pulls.
 It’s important to note that being individually called out in a raid does not automatically mean that the raid leads are being rude, or that the person in question is in trouble.
 Chances are something is being majorly goobered that is preventing success.
 If you can’t handle being called out, consider the first bullet under the “Getting Benched” section.
-Mythic bosses usually require a precise mechanic rotation, often found in the pins on Discord; someone moving at the wrong time, or soaking out of order, will lead to one or more guaranteed deaths (consider what happens on Xanesh when someone soaks the wrong eyeball, or Ra-Den when zaps go through the group).
+Mythic bosses usually require a precise mechanic rotation, often found in the threads on Discord; someone moving at the wrong time, or soaking out of order, will lead to one or more guaranteed deaths (consider what happens on Tindral when someone dispels out of order, or Forgotten Experiments if someone stands with a slash in the wrong location).

 Being individually called out lets you know specifically the mechanic that you need to fix and, generally, how to fix it.
 It is expected of mythic raiders to attempt to know how the mechanic works even if they’re not usually the ones assigned to handle it.
 However, if you can’t seem to improve, don’t be surprised if you get sat down to a bench for the boss until the group has a better handle on the situation.